Olimp case: Death of Zhanibek Zhauyrov

 Zhauyrov's death has intensified criticism of Kazakhstan's judicial system and brought international attention to the Olimp case.
-This event is seen as a prime example of the ill's of the country's justice system and raises serious questions about the observance of human rights in Kazakhstan's penitentiary system.
+This event is seen as a prime example of the ills of the country's justice system and raises serious questions about the observance of human rights in Kazakhstan's penitentiary system.

 Relatives of the convicts and human rights activists called for a review of the Olimp case and the punishment of those responsible for Zhauyrov's death, emphasizing that every day of delay could lead to new tragedies and further damage to Kazakhstan's reputation in the international arena.